Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

 which is valid, as long as the sum in the RHS converges absolutely.
-This situation can also be adapted to formal variables $X,Y$; or, just take certain nilpotent elements in truncated associative free algebras to see that
+This situation also adapts to formal variables $X,Y$; just take certain nilpotent elements in truncated associative free algebras to see that

+in formal sense. $\BCH_n(X,Y)$ collects exactly the terms of degree $n$.
+(We must note that formula \eqref{eq:ABCH} was already obtained by Dynkin \cite{Dyy}.)
+This yields some explicit formulas for the terms of the BCH expansion, see Theorem \ref{th:Goldberg}.